ryancundiff/clash.js/README.md

     const barbarianKing = player.getHero('Barbarian King')
 ```

-> Look up a player's hero from their class object (parameter fully typed), or you could view a whole array of their heroes with `.heroes`.
+> Look up a player's hero from their class object (parameter fully typed), or you could view a whole array of their heroes with the `heroes` data member of `Player`.

 ```ts
     const playerClan = await player.getClan()